-She winks at me, then raises herself up on her four legs and stretches again.
-This time though, her back arches up like half a Macca’s sign until she quivers herself down into normal cat posture.
+She gives me a cursory wink, then raises herself up on her four legs and stretches again.
+This time though, her back reaches up forming a Roman arch, until she quivers herself down into normal cat posture.

-Majestically, Marmalade struts inside to see if her dinner is ready.
+Majestically, Marmalade struts away to see if her dinner is ready.

 B2455, ANDREW CRAWFORD, SERN Major, Tatura Victoria.

 Andrew Crawford was a thoroughly patriotic soldier.
 He served as a volunteer light horseman before World War One, during the war and on his return home to continue with the local light horsemen.
 This biography will touch on his army life before the war, cover his role in the war and link to his life on return to Australia.